Words That Have 5 Syllables

 • In-ex-pli-ca-bil-i-ty: This describes something which is beyond explanation.

-It's important to remember that the pronunciation of these words can vary slightly depending on accent and dialect.
+make sure to remember that the pronunciation of these words can vary slightly depending on accent and dialect.
 The syllable breaks provided here represent a common interpretation.

 The Role of Prefixes and Suffixes